 Visit the HM Courts & Tribunals Service (Her Majesty's Court Service) online in England and Wales, the Northern Ireland Court Service or your local court to get a claim form, and other documents that explain the small claims process.

 In Scotland, small claims go through the sheriff court.

 Make sure you've complied with all the steps set out in the Practice Direction on Pre-Action Conduct before you start court action.

 If you've taken all the steps necessary to avoid court action but haven't been able to resolve the situation, then you'll need to complete the necessary claim forms.

 You need to have the full name and address of the defendant.
 If the defendant is a company, you'll need to give the address of the registered office.

 If you can't find this, then you can use a trading address instead.

 You must set out in full the reason for your claim and the sum you're claiming from the defendant.

-You can attach documents that could help prove your claim.
 When you've completed the form, the court will log the document and assign it a claim number.

 - Follow the Practice Direction on Pre-Action Conduct